 IFC launched the Excellence in Design for greater Efficiencies (EDGE), a holistic approach to the green buildings ecosystem that helps builders assess cost effective methods to incorporate green features into building design.

 IFC CEO and EVP Jin-Yong Cai has told Nepal Finance Minister Ram Sharan Mahat that IFC is keen to support hydropower projects that will generate enough electricity to cater to domestic demand help the country earn much-needed foreign-exchange revenue

 Kirloskar Oil Engines, Republic Forge Company and Assam Sillimanite were IFC’s first investments in South Asia in 1959 and 1960.
 Ever since, we have identified promising companies, either helping establish them or supporting their growth.
-IFC today has a total portfolio of $4.6 billion in the region, financing and advising first of its kind projects to push the development agenda.
+IFC has a total portfolio of $6.4 billion in South Asia as of June 30, 2014, financing and advising first of its kind projects to push the development agenda.

 To grow opportunities for the underserved, IFC in South Asia has concentrated on low-income, rural, and fragile regions while building infrastructure and assisting public-private-partnerships; facilitating renewable energy generation; promoting cleaner production, energy and water efficiency; supporting agriculture; creating growth opportunities for small businesses; reforming investment climate; encouraging low-income housing; and making affordable healthcare accessible.